AstroContainers/2018-05-workshop/index.md

 Day 2 | Introductory Singularity
 ----- | ------------------------
-09:00am–09:30am | CyVerse, UA HPC, and container showcase 09:30am–10:00am | Introductory Singularity I
-10:00am–10:30am | Coffee break
+09:00am–09:30am | Introduction to UA HPC and container showcase 09:30am–10:00am | Introductory Singularity I 10:00am–10:30am | Coffee break
 10:30am–11:15am | How to use Singularity on UA HPC